ShadowLoner17/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests to list tags
+2. AddressBook shows a list of tags
+3. User requests to rename a specific tag in the list
+4. AddressBook confirms the change with the user
+5. User re-confirms the change with AddressBook
+6. AddressBook renames that specific tag <br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The given index is invalid

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+3b.
+The current and new tag names are the same

+> 3b1.
+AddressBook shows an error message <br>
+  Use case resumes at step 3

+3c.
+The new tag name is currently in use

+> 3c1.
+AddressBook shows an error message <br>
+  Use case resumes at step 3

+5a.
+The user rejects the change

+> 5a1.
+AddressBook shows a message confirming that the tag will not be changed Use case ends.

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.